holoviz/panel/doc/explanation/api/reactivity.md

 The core concept a large part of the discussion will focus on is the difference between reactive and event driven approaches for writing UIs.
 Panel has placed strong emphasis on innovating to provide novel **reactive** approaches to writing applications.
 Popular reactive frameworks include spreadsheets like Excel and frontend UI frameworks like React, each of which has a different approach to reactivity, but two core principles are conserved:

 1. They are **data-driven**, i.e. the UI updates automatically in response to changes in the data model.
-In Excel the data model is represented by the values of a cell, while React has uses so called `useState` hooks.
+In Excel the data model is represented by value of a cell, while React has use state hooks.
 In Panel the data model is defined by Parameters, i.e. components and user classes define some parameters which drive changes in the UI.
 In all these frameworks this is achieved by what we will call **data binding**, how precisely this works will be the primary focus of this section.
-Binding in an Excel spreadsheet happens by writing formulas that reference other cells, while in React we reference a state getter returned by the `useState` hook, the framework then becomes responsible for tracking the references and recomputing the output when a reference updates.

 2. They are **declarative**, i.e. the user, defines what should be rendered and the reactive framework figures out how to efficiently make the required updates.
 In Excel this is simple, it simply has to re-evaluate any formulas that depend on the changed inputs and then update the cell's output.
 In React this can be significantly more involved, requiring diffing of the document model and then figuring out the most efficient updates to reflect the latest changes.
 In Panel this works either by defining a function who's output is diffed or by binding references to a declarative component (if you don't know what that means yet, don't worry, that's what this guide is for).